FREQUENTLY ASKED QUESTIONS

 Q12.
 Do I still have to read my contract after Contract Watchdog has analyzed it?

-Yes, you do - this is no different than having an attorney review your agreement or assessing it yourself without Contract Watchdog.
+Yes, you do - this is no different than having an attorney review your agreement or assessing it yourself without Contract Watchdog; in all of those cases, you should still read your contract.
 You're in control of Contract Watchdog, which after all is just an informational tool.
 Also, you still need to know what your obligations are.
 Contract Watchdog does have an icon to the right of each sentence to assist you in understanding the purpose of each sentence generally.
+Contract Watchdog is intended to be used in conjunction with a final review by your company's legal counsel - it enhances and expedites their work, it does not replace it.

 Q13.
 Can I ask an attorney or someone else substantive questions about my contract?